nickryall/mobx-jsonapi/README.md

   }
 });

-// Save to server
-user.save(null, { wait: true }).then((response) => {
+// Save to server ( Will send all values via PATCH ) user.save(null, { wait: true }).then((response) => {
   // Do something
 }).catch((error) => {
   // Alert error
 });

-// Set and save at same time
+// Set and save at same time ( Will send only changed values via PATCH ) user.save({
-user.save({
   attributes: {
     title: 'Mr',